alberto-dellera/alberto-dellera.github.io/_posts/2013-08-05-fast-refresh-of-aggregate-only-materialized-views-introduction.md

      10087 AAAWK0AAEAAAxTHAD6   U         N             10     10     99
 ```

-This logs both the *old values* (old_new$$=’U’)  and the the *new values* (old_new$$=’N’)  of an Update (dmltype$$=’U’).
+This logs both the *old values* (old_new\$\$=’U’)  and the the *new values* (old_new\$\$=’N’)  of an Update (dmltype\$\$=’U’).
 So we see that the update changed DAT from 10 to 99, without changing the other columns.

-Note that the update log format is the same as a delete (at sequence 10086) immediately followed by an insert (at sequence 10087) at the same location on disk (AAAWK0AAEAAAxTHAD6), the only differences being dmltype$$=’U’ and old_new$$ set to ’U’ instead of ‘O’ for the old values.</p>
+Note that the update log format is the same as a delete (at sequence 10086) immediately followed by an insert (at sequence 10087) at the same location on disk (AAAWK0AAEAAAxTHAD6), the only differences being dmltype\$\$=’U’ and old_new\$\$ set to ’U’ instead of ‘O’ for the old values.

-<p>But if you ignore these differences, you can consider the log a sequence of deletes/inserts, or if you prefer, a stream of old/new values.
+But if you ignore these differences, you can consider the log a sequence of deletes/inserts, or if you prefer, a stream of old/new values.
 And this is *exactly what the refresh engine does* - it does not care whether an old value is present because it logs a delete or the "erase side" of an update, and ditto for new values.
-It "sees" the log as a stream of old/new values, as we will demonstrate.  </p>
+It "sees" the log as a stream of old/new values, as we will demonstrate.

-<p><b>Log snapshots</b></p>
+## Log snapshots

-<p>When the MV fast refresh is started, the first step is to "mark" the logged modifications to be propagated to the MV by setting snaptime$$ equal to the current time - check the description contained <a href="http://www.adellera.it/blog/2009/08/04/fast-refresh-of-join-only-materialized-views-algorithm-summary">in this post</a> for details (note also <a href="http://www.adellera.it/blog/2009/11/03/11gr2-materialized-view-logs-changes">another possible variant with "commit-scn mv logs"</a>).
-MV log purging (at the end of the refresh) is the same as well.</p>
+When the MV fast refresh is started, the first step is to "mark" the logged modifications to be propagated to the MV by setting snaptime$$ equal to the current time - check the description contained [in this post]({{ site.baseurl }}/blog/2009/08/04/fast-refresh-of-join-only-materialized-views-algorithm-summary) for details (note also [another possible variant with "commit-scn mv logs"]({{ site.baseurl }}/blog/2009/11/03/11gr2-materialized-view-logs-changes).
+MV log purging (at the end of the refresh) is the same as well.

 <p><b>TMPDLT (deleting the redundant log values)</b></p>
 <p>The stream of old/new values marked in the log might contain <b>pairs</b> of  redundant values, each pair being composed of a new value (insert) immediately followed by an old value (delete) on the same row; every such pair can be ignored without affecting the refresh result.
 Filtering out these pairs is the job of this SQL fragment (nicknamed "TMPDLT"), heavily edited for readability:</p>
 <p>[sql light="true"]<br />